hans-jaeger/lumaa-spring-2025-swe/README.md

 Follow this guide to install PostgreSQL using default settings: [Installation Guide](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database?query=&page=1)

-1. Once you have finished installing PostgreSQL, open terminal or command prompt in your computer.
+1. Once you have finished installing PostgreSQL, open psql application.
 2. Run the following command to connect to your PostgreSQL server (using the superuser which is postgres):

 ```bash